datacentricdesign/lab/collections/_courses/bcs-io1075.md

 description: "Bachelor Course - Industrial Design Engineering"
 course-id: bsc-io1075
 introduction: >-
+  Welcome to Software-Based Product!

-  This course combines technology and business topics to teach students how to design and develop innovative connected products such as smart thermostat or pay-per-use washing machines.
-Students will learn about digital business models and value proposition in relation to the specification of a technical product architecture.
-Students will be trained to combine the roles of product manager, product designer and product developer to design and realize a digital prototype that is technically feasible and commercially viable.
-Students will develop a hands-on understanding of core digital technologies and software development methods, and will apply techniques and practices for iteratively creating, validating and improving software-based products.
+  In this course you will learn how to design and develop innovative connected products such as the [GoodNight Lamp](http://goodnightlamp.com/).
+You will learn about digital business models and value proposition in relation to the specification of a technical product architecture.
+This blended course involves individual programming assignments in Python as a mean to develop your computational thinking, as well as group experiments leading you through scientific techniques.

+  This will prepare you for the roles of product manager, product designer and product developer to design and realize digital prototypes that are technically feasible and commercially viable.
 explain: Explain core concepts related to the realisation of digital products, such as technical architecture, networks, databases, software development methods, business models, web technology and digital responsibility
 specify: Specify algorithm and data structures driving the behaviour of a digital product through pseudo code and UML diagrams
 make: Develop, test and debug software systems in Python